Renesas-SST/meta-renesas/recipes-docs/rz-cmn-readme/files/README.md

-# Renesas RZ Boards Quick Startup Guide
+# Renesas RZ Common System

 This guide provides a quick startup for all supported board in the current release.
 This README describes the current development status, how to build images, and how to set up the environment for the following boards: